gmp007/smatool/README.md

 1. **Create a Calculation Directory**:
    - Start by creating a directory for your calculations.
-   - Run `smatool -0` to generate main input template of the SMATool, which is the `smatool.in`.
+   - Run `smatool -0` to generate the main input template of the SMATool, which is the `smatool.in`.

 2. **Modify Input Files**:
    - Customize the generated files according to your project's requirements, choose the code type between VASP and QE, and specify the directory of your potential files.